Auditions & Casting Calls

 - ASSISTANT STAGE MANAGER (ASM) -

-- Provides general daily assistance to the Stage Manager throughout the production run, and manages the backstage area during performances: supervising curtain pulls, scene shifts, and other onstage technical changes.
+- Provides general assistance to the Stage Manager throughout the production run, and manages the backstage area during performances: supervising curtain pulls, scene shifts, and other onstage technical changes.

 Reliability and punctuality are a must.
 Prior production experience is considered an excellent asset, but not required — the company will train suitable candidates.